What Is a Risk Assessment

 What is a review risk reassessment: each time you review an issue during your standard issue review/validation process, you should perform another risk assessment.

-Purpose of reassessing risk during issue review: the main purpose of these assessments are to ensure that:
+Purpose of reassessing risk during issue review: the main purpose of these assessments is to ensure that:

 - Implemented risk controls are still functioning as designed; and